 - A separate fund with its own revenues and expenses; generally in balance

 - A fund that collects its costs either by invoicing for services or by standardized transfers of funds from other departments

 - In Chambersburg, we have the following:

-- Engineering Fund: Utility location, GIS Mapping, civil design and inspection (supervised by Phil Wolgemuth, Assistant to the Borough Manager)
+- Engineering Fund: Utility location, GIS Mapping, civil design and inspection (supervised by Phil Wolgemuth, Deputy Borough Manager)

-- Motor Equipment Fund: Central garage, vehicle purchasing and financing (supervised by David Finch, Assistant Borough Manager)
+- Motor Equipment Fund: Central garage, vehicle purchasing and financing (supervised by Director of Public Works)